 “Those of us who studied ancient Rome and Greece are better prepared to look at things from a longer perspective,” said Ryan during a visit to Holy Cross in 2016.
 “We think not in quarters or years, but in decades, centuries, and millennia.”

-Brigit Quirk ’13 works as an underwriter for the Hanover Insurance Group in Portland, Maine.
+Brigit Quirk ’13 began work after graduation as an underwriter for the Hanover Insurance Group in Portland, Maine.
 While at Holy Cross she completed a thesis titled “Warring with Images: The Relationship between the Flavian Building Program and War.”

 Of the connections between her current work and her course of study at Holy Cross, Brigit writes, “By studying the classics, I learned how to effectively form an argument, to pay close attention to detail, and to think logically.
 I have been able to apply these skills to specific aspects of my work, including reviewing insurance contracts, evaluating risk, and communicating with clients.”